13 Top-Rated Attractions & Things to Do in Salem, OR

 Address: 890 Mission Street Southeast, Salem, Oregon

-Across the street from the Oregon State Capitol, Willamette University was founded in 1842 as the first university established in the Western United States.
-This long-standing legacy rings from the campus of Willamette University, and the progressive coursework focuses on sustainability and civic engagement.
-The university adds a collegiate appeal and vibrant student population to the community, and its campus and events benefit both students and residents alike.
+The university adds a collegiate appeal and vibrant student population to the community, and its campus benefits students and residents alike.
 Willamette Bearcats athletic events are always fun to check out, and community institutions like the Hallie Ford Museum of Art add cultural appeal.

 Address: 900 State Street, Salem, Oregon